prescottprue/react-redux-firebase/docs/recipes/routing.md

 # Routing Recipes

-These recipes assume that you are using [`react-router`](https://github.com/ReactTraining/react-router), but the principles should be applicable to any routing solution.
+These recipes assume that you are using [`react-router`](https://github.com/ReactTraining/react-router), but the principles should apply to any routing solution.

 #### React Router 4